 In business industries, HR agreement is defined as a legal agreement between the company and an employee.
 Under this contract are employee matters concerning payroll, insurance, and other important benefits.
 In legal terms, this contract clarifies the responsibilities, expectations, and benefits of both the company and the employee.

-There are four (4) general classifications of any employee agreement identified: (1) permanent; (2) temporary; (3) fixed-term; and lastly, (4) As - and when (or casual).
+There are four (4) general classifications of any employment agreement identified: (1) permanent; (2) temporary; (3) fixed-term; and lastly, (4) As - and when (or casual).

 Each type of agreement has its advantages and disadvantages both in legal and administrative aspects.
 Normally, these factors will demand which agreement type is the most fitting in the specific circumstances.

-Whether it’s non compete agreement or consulting agreement, we fully understood how taxing to start from scratch just to make a draft of the contract.
+Whether it’s a non compete agreement or consulting agreement, we fully understood how taxing to start from scratch just to make a draft of the contract.
 With that, we believe you might need some of these tips in making an HR Agreement.

 1. Develop the Culture of Always Giving Your Very Best

 During 2008 (26/11) Mumbai attacks which took place at the Taj Hotel, every staff of that hotel worked so hard to, at least, save some of their guests.
 After the attacks, the chairman visited the families who have lost their loved ones and provided them with the support they needed in the form of money and emotional support.

 This story, however, was told for the corporate businesses to build not just a company but a one-of-a-kind culture towards their guests/customers.
 In such a legal agreement or contract that you are going to make, be sure to include the culture of giving the best to their customers.

 Another culture to build within the companies business is a culture where the employees are valued fairly and treated equally, even those at the lowest positions.
 Remember that the company is composed of different people, of different positions.
 Always give them their due.